MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/cost-management-evolution.md

 - Actual costs might exceed the plan.
 - Business conditions change.
 When they do, there will be cases when a business function needs to consume more cloud services than expected.
 There is a risk that this extra spending will be considered overages, as opposed to a necessary adjustment to the plan.
-- Systems could be over-provisioned, resulting in excess spending.
+- Systems could be overprovisioned, resulting in excess spending.

 ## Evolution of the policy statements